Screams Before Silence

-Screams Before Silence is a documentary film led by American businesswoman Sheryl Sandberg, that explores the sexual violence perperated by Hamas members during the October 7 attacks, including events at the Nova music festival massacre and abductions of hostages into the Gaza Strip.
+Screams Before Silence is a documentary film led by American businesswoman Sheryl Sandberg that explores the sexual violence perperated by Hamas members during the October 7 attacks, including events at the Nova music festival massacre and abductions of hostages into the Gaza Strip.
 The film was released on YouTube on 26 April 2024.
-Sandberg has described the film as the most important work of her life.
 In 2024, it was nominated in Israel for an Ophir Award for Best Short Documentary.
-The film has been criticized for its use of the New York Times article, Screams Without Words.